 Dousland Road, Yelverton, Devon

 The most striking feature of the interior is the elaborate open timber roofs over the nave and aisle, with square timber piers supporting the former wall plate between the nave and aisle.
 The walls are plain plastered and painted.
-At the east end, on the east end wall of the 1970s sanctuary is a vertical strip of bare brick behind the altar with the rood and tabernacle; flanked by pointed windows.
+At the east end, on the east end wall of the 1970s sanctuary is a vertical strip of bare brick behind the altar with rood and tabernacle; flanked by pointed windows.
 The floor is covered with carpet.
-All the windows are clear-glazed except the quatrefoil window in the west gable which contains glass said to have been behind the altar of the original chapel.
-The bench seating is probably original.
+All the windows are clear glazed except the quatrefoil window in the west gable which contains glass said to have been behind the altar of the original chapel.

 Listed Grade: Not Listed